 I am Assistant Professor of Economics at Beloit College in Beloit, Wisconsin.
 I completed my M.A. and Ph.D. in Economics at George Mason University in Fairfax, Virginia.
 I received my B.A. in Economics and Management with a minor in African Studies also from Beloit College.

 My research focuses on how individuals and communities overcome the collective action problem following natural disaster.
 I have conducted field work in New Orleans, Louisiana following Hurricane Katrina and in New York City following Hurricane Sandy.
-Check out my new book with Virgil Henry Storr and Stefanie Haeffele-Balch.
+Check out my book with Virgil Henry Storr and Stefanie Haeffele-Balch.

-In addition to my research on post-disaster recovery, I have studied economic development and traditional leadership structures in South Africa.
+In addition to research on post-disaster recovery, I have studied economic development and traditional leadership structures in South Africa.